Why everything is earned, not given

 Those of us who talk a big game, but lack the necessary skills to back it up, will never be rewarded with respect by those who can read between the lines and can see the truth for what it is.

 Fortunately, even if people might not respect you right now, competency is something we can work on.
-Self-improvement is key in order to become physically and mentally strong.
+Self-improvement is key to becoming physically and mentally strong.
 And strength will always be respected and rewarded, even in modern times.

-You need to be feared in order to be respected
+You need to be feared to be respected

-Being capable of being aggressive, or rather being assertive, and standing up for yourself is required in order to be respected.
+Being capable of being aggressive, or rather being assertive, and standing up for yourself is required to be respected.

 But, the thing is, if you’re capable of standing up for yourself, then you will rarely have to use it because people know you can, and will use it if the situation calls for it.
 This will become apparent through your body language and the way you carry yourself during your daily life.